smartdevicelink/sdl_evolution/proposals/0341-add-generic-hmi-plugin-support.md

 *Features:*

-- General settings, replaces the buttons that are currently placed below the main HMI screen.
+- General settings, replaces the controls that are currently placed below the main HMI screen.
 The test implementation for this feature can be ported from Manticore.
     - UI.OnDriverDistraction
-    - Toggle HMI Theme
+    - Change HMI Theme
+- Shutdown control, replaces the "Shutdown" button
+    - BasicCommunication.OnIgnitionCycleOver
+    - BasicCommunication.OnExitAllApplications(IGNITION_OFF)
 - General HMI events
     - BasicCommunication.OnEventChanged(EMERGENCY_EVENT)
     - BasicCommunication.OnEventChanged(DEACTIVATE_HMI)